 University of San Francisco, San Francisco, California School of Education, Department of Organization and Leadership, Doctor of Education, May 2008.
 2002 to 2008.
 Stanford University, Palo Alto, California, Master of Arts, Physical Therapy, 1977 University of California, Santa Cruz, California, Bachelor of Arts, Psychobiology, Cum Laude, 1975

 I teach courses in professional issues and ethics in the DPT program.
-I am also involved in developing and implementing interprofessional education courses and other learning experiences at the University.
+I am also involved in teaching in the interprofessional education courses at the University.